Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

 To set the stage, we recapitulate some of what we have done.
 We fix an $E_{\infty}$ operad $\sC_G$ of $G$-spaces.
 We then have an $E_{\infty}$ $G$-CO $\sD = \sD(\sC_G)$ over $\sF$ and an $E_{\infty}$ $G$-CO $\sD_G$ over $\sF_G$.
 Our primary interest here is in infinite loop space machines defined either on special $\sF_G$-$G$-spaces or on $\sC_G$-spaces.
 The Segal machine is defined on the former and the operadic machine is defined on the latter.
 We have generalized both machines so that they accept special $\sD_G$-$G$-spaces as input.
 Moreover, we have compared inputs and shown that both special $\sF_G$-$G$-spaces and $\sC_G$-spaces are equivalent to special $\sD_G$-$G$-spaces and therefore to each other.
 Further, we have compared outputs.
 We have shown that application of the generalized Segal machine to $\sD_G$-$G$-spaces is equivalent to application of the original homotopical Segal machine to $\sF_G$-$G$-spaces, and that application of the generalized operadic machine to $\sD_G$-$G$-spaces is equivalent to application of the original operadic machine to $\sC_G$-spaces.

-In more detail, \gen-special $\sF$-$G$-spaces, \gen-special $\sD$-$G$-spaces, special $\sF_G$-$G$-spaces, and special $\sD_G$-$G$-spaces are all equivalent by Theorems \ref{Segalin2} and \ref{Segalin4}, and the Segal machines on all four equivalent inputs give equivalent output by \myref{Segalouttoo}.
-We may therefore focus on the Segal machine $\bS_G$ defined on special $\sD_G$-$G$-spaces $Y$.
-Similarly, $\sC_G$-spaces, \gen-special $\sD$-$G$-spaces, and special $\sD_G$-$G$-spaces are equivalent by Propositions \ref{RLC} and \ref{Mayin}, and the operadic machine on $\sC_G$-spaces is a special case of the operadic machine on $\sD_G$-$G$-spaces by \myref{Mayouttoo}.
-Thus we may again focus on the operadic machine $\bE_G$ defined on special $\sD_G$-$G$-spaces $Y$.
+In more detail, \gen-special $\sF$-$G$-spaces, \gen-special $\sD$-$G$-spaces, special $\sF_G$-$G$-spaces, and special $\sD_G$-$G$-spaces are all equivalent by Theorems \ref{Segalin2} and \ref{Segalin4}, and the Segal machines on all four equivalent inputs give equivalent output by \autoref{Segalouttoo}.
+We may therefore focus on the Segal machine $\bS_G=\bS_G^{\sD_G}$ defined on special $\sD_G$-$G$-spaces $Y$.
+Similarly, $\sC_G$-spaces, \gen-special $\sD$-$G$-spaces, and special $\sD_G$-$G$-spaces are equivalent by Propositions \ref{RLC} and \ref{Mayin}, and the operadic machine on $\sC_G$-spaces is a special case of the operadic machine on $\sD_G$-$G$-spaces by \autoref{Mayouttoo}.
+Thus we may again focus on the operadic machine $\bE_G=\bE^{\sD_G}_G$ defined on special $\sD_G$-$G$-spaces $Y$.
+Thus, fixing an $E_\infty$ operad $\sC_G$ with associated category of operators $\sD_G$ over $\sF_G$, we consider special $\sD_G$-$G$-spaces $Y$.
+Our goal is to give a constructive proof of the following comparison theorem.